Southern Red-backed Salamander - Plethodon serratus

 *** If you live in the range of this species in Louisiana and believe you may have observed this species please let me know (take a picture if possible), as there may be more unknown populations in the state.***

-Author's Remarks: I have only found this species in Louisiana from six different sites, five in Kisatchie National Forest in Natchitoches Parish and the other in Sicily Island Hills WMA in Catahoula Parish.
+Author's Remarks: I have only found this species in Louisiana from seven different sites, six in Kisatchie National Forest in Natchitoches Parish and the other in Sicily Island Hills WMA in Catahoula Parish.
 The first Kisatchie site was an unknown site near a campground in March 2004, but the other site is well known and I have found them there in 2008, 2012, 2013, 2014, and 2017.
-One new site in Kisatchie was found in early 2023 and the other two in early 2024.
+One new site in Kisatchie was found in early 2023, two in early 2024, and one in early 2025.
 I finally found my first one in Sicily Island Hills WMA after several trips in late 2022.

 All images on site are sole property of B.M.
 Glorioso.
 To use any images on this site please contact me at: gloriosob429@gmail.com © 2020